Is Overwatch dying? Breaking down Overwatch's 2020 player count

 This isn't to say that couldn't truly be the case, but streamers losing interest in the game because of the stubborn dive meta and its sometimes challenging viewability might have played roles in decreased viewership despite a supposed increase in players.
 It also wouldn't be a stretch to say that some gamers were getting sick of playing the game, not just watching it, as the meta continued to be stale.

 In February 2020, Overwatch sits at 16 on the Twitch viewership charts.
-When it comes to most played titles, Overwatch isn't even in the top 50 for February.
+When it comes to most played titles, Overwatch crept lower and lower on the list in February.
 By comparison, Team Fortress 2 is in the top ten.
 Same goes for 2020 as a whole thus far.

 Overwatch events continue to be lackluster